 Samuel Bullard was born on the family farm in eastern Sangamon county on March 25, 1853.
 He attended the then-Illinois Industrial University at Champaign, returning to open an architectural office in Springfield.
 He spent his entire career in the capital city.

-In addition to the founder, architects affiliated with the firm of Bullard & Bullard included Robert A. Bullard, who was first listed as an employee of the firm in 1889, and Samuel’s brother, George W. Bullard.
-George Bullard, also educated at the University of Illinois, practiced in Springfield for a decade before leaving in 1890 to pioneer architecture in the Pacific Northwest.
+In addition to the founder, architects affiliated with the firm of Bullard & Bullard included Samuel’s brothers, Robert A. (1871-1948) and George W. Bullard (1855-1935).
+George Bullard practiced in Springfield for a decade before leaving in 1890 to pioneer architecture in the Pacific Northwest.
 He established an office of Bullard & Bullard in Tacoma, Washington.

 Bullard & Bullard’s preferred style was the then-popular Romanesque Revival as perfected by H. H. Richardson.
 Local buildings done in that style include Kumler United Methodist Church (1887), Grace Methodist (now Lutheran) Church (1892), the original Illinois National Bank building (1894), and the old Enos School (1898).

 The firm’s Christ Episcopal Church (1888) is a small Richardsonian masterpiece.
 Christian Laine called it “the city’s most handsome and stunning example of Romanesque Revival architecture, almost minimal in proportions and yet monumental in its beauty.”